-Knowing where to by Oolong tea can make the difference between buying a premium product that is fresh and value for money vs stale on-shelf products that your taste bud will resent.
+Knowing where to buy Oolong tea can make the difference between buying a premium product that is fresh and value for money as opposed to stale on-shelf products.

 Like all other premium loose teas, the most crucial aspect of buying a Oolong tea is the quality.
-When order Oolong tea online, trying before purchase is the way to go, by free samples or buying small packages.
+When order Oolong tea online, it is best to try before purchase by taking advanatge of free samples that we offer or buying small packages.

 Oolong teas produced in different regions have distinctive characteristics.

 Classics are the group of Oolong teas produced in the Wu-Yi region - norther of the Fu-Jian Province.
 Wu-Yi Oolong teas are also known as Wu-Yi Rock teas.
 The premium tea bushes are wild grown on the rocky mountains with natural rain fall and creek as irrigation, with well drained and sandy soil to produce a unique 'Yan Yin' (岩韵) - a clean, elegant and refreshing aroma.

 The most well known one being the An Xi Tie Guan Yin, a lightly fermented rolled Oolong loved and consumed by many in China and overseas.